HiddenUndefined/HiddenUndefined/README.md

 - 👀 My trusted allies in different ecosystem:
   - in Vue it's Axios, i18n, Vuex & Pinia, Vitest
   - in Angular it's RxJS, NgRx, Karma / Jest, Localize / Transloco
-- 🌐 My goal is to create high-quality and innovative products capable of solving complex problems.
+- 💫 My goal is to create high-quality and innovative products capable of solving complex problems.
-- 💼 Currently, I'm working on significant projects and serving as a lead front-end developer.
+- 💼 Currently, I'm working on various projects and serving as a lead front-end developer on one of the projects.

 ## Contact
 - 🤝 For business inquiries and collaboration, please feel free to reach out to me through the contact information provided in my profile.